 This 30 minute activity is an ideal training activity to demonstrate the need for teams to manage their time, be accurate and work together.
 Great as a starter or icebreaker, or for use as part of a teamwork, time management or communication skills course.

-This Northgate training activity comes with a licence for repeat use with up to 20 participants per training session within your organisation.
+This Northgate training activity comes with a five-year licence for repeat use with up to 20 participants per training session within the licence-holding organisation.
 Please ask for a discount for use with larger groups.
+Also includes access to the Northgate Trainerhub (see below for details).

 4-20 (up to 4 teams of 4-5 per team)